 The highest priority for me at this point is to finish college, but I’m also looking for freelance and intern work so I can continue to grow my portfolio and skill set.
-Ideally, I would like to work in a role as a digital content producer or as a beat writer for a local media organization.
-I’ve lived in Sacramento all my life and I absolutely adore the community.
+Ideally, I would like to work in a role as a digital content producer or as a beat writer for a local media organization, preferably in the Sacramento region as I’ve lived in the area my entire life and there’s no place quite like it.

 This portfolio should tell you everything you need to know about me, but please do not hesitate to contact me if you should have any questions.
 Please, take a few moments to view my resume, work samples and the various publications on which I’ve worked and let me know what you think.
 I am always open to new opportunities, so please feel free to inquire with me about any positions you may have available.